sam1o1/sam1o1/README.md

+# Personal Info
-- 👋 Hi, I’m Eslam Abdelghany
+👋 Hi, I’m Eslam Abdelghany

 A junior data scientist and Mechatronics engineering graduate with demonstrated experience in data science, building supervised and unsupervised machine learning models that accomplish predictive and classification tasks using Python.
 I am a self-learner with more than 30 online courses that included hands-on projects and submissions, a hard worker, a problem solver, loyal, and eager to learn. looking for an opportunity that will help me satisfy my data science passion by solving business problems and learning new technologies.